Can I bring my dogs/pet?

 The island looks great but what about day trips?
 What is in the house?
 BBQs?

 Please refer to our THINGS TO DO pages for a full list.
-Andy and the team can take you on various day trips by boat, direct from the island, to places such as Tobermory (Balamory!) on Mull, Muck and the Cairns of Coll, as well as those places situated more locally.
-They can also help you to organise activities further afield, such as kayaking, mountain biking and they are give advice on what to visit in the area.
+Andy and the team can take you on various private charters for your group direct from the island, to places such as Tobermory on Mull, Muck and the Cairns of Coll, as well as those places situated more locally.
+They can also help you to organise activities further afield, such as kayaking, mountain biking and what and where to visit in the area.

 What does this mean?